uberFoo/dwarf/README.md

 In fact, I use the Rust language syntax parser in `vscode` to highlight, navigate, and edit Dwarf source.

 The bits that are missing include iteraters, enumerations, paths, visibility modifiers, generics (for now), and the list goes on.
-I recommend you just explore, or take a look at the parser source.
-Maybe I'll put together a BNF grammar table below.

 ## REPL

 ## Debugger

-## Source Code

-About thirty percent of the source code (everything in `./src/lu_dog` ) is generated from models.
-The models are `json` files located in `./src/models` .
-These models are "compiled" using another project that I'm currently working on.
-In fact, this is a daughter project of that other one.

 ## Architecture